culvertsoft/mgen/index_m_feature_roadmap.md

 We'd also like to start work on follow-up products to mgen.
 Our first follow-up product will be something we call [MNet](https://github.com/culvertsoft/mnet/) (working name), which is intended to be a language agnostic software network infrastructure / service bus provider.

 The order in the list above does not necessarily reflect the order the features will be implemented in.
 The order will primarily be decided by demand and, especially in the case of new languages, what level of experience we can find.

+At this point we're focusing on consolidating MGen's current features and getting ready for our first release.
+Once that is done, we'll start looking at the features above.
+There are some milestones available over at the [MGen github page](https://github.com/culvertsoft/mgen) if you're interested in dates.